Brian Laundrie shot himself in the head, medical examiners find

 No one has been charged in Petito’s death, which was ruled a homicide on Sept.
 21. The FBI declared Laundrie a “person of interest” in that case.
 A grand jury later indicted him on charges related to allegedly fraudulent activities after Petito’s death, the investigation of which Laundrie was not cooperating.
 Then he disappeared.

-The FBI is leading the investigation of a case that has captured international attention since the couple’s months-long cross-country road trip publicly went awry.
+The FBI is leading the investigation of a case that has captured international attention since the couple’s months-long cross-country road trip went awry publicly.
 It has brought to light the inequities in missing people cases, the complexity of domestic violence and the frenzy of social media sleuths.

 When skeletal remains were found last month in a Florida wilderness area, dental records and DNA analysis confirmed they belonged to Laundrie.
 The Florida medical examiner’s office consulted with a forensic odontologist and a forensic anthropologist — who aided with a skeletal reconstruction — to determine the results, the medical examiners said in a report.